hydropero/hydropero.github.io/_posts/2021-01-13-ITInfrastructureProgramPart 1.md

 ![Download options](\assets\images\class_p1\Vboxdownload.PNG)

 Proceed through VirtualBox's installation using the default settings.
-This should be fairly easy, but contact me if you run into any difficulties.
-Once the installation is complete, start up the application.
+This should be fairly easy, but contact me if have any difficulties.
+Once the installation is complete, start VirtualBox.

 <br>

 ## Installing our OS Images within VirtualBox

-Upon starting VirtualBox you should be met with a screen similiar to the one below.
+Upon starting VirtualBox you will be met with a screen similiar to the one below.

 ![VirtualBox Start Up](\assets\images\class_p1\VboxStart.PNG)